-A 4-hour hike into an abandoned copper mine, in the side of a cliff.
-At that point, we carry on the logging road to Bush Creek and its magnificent waterfalls.
+Hike to an abandoned copper mine in the side of a cliff, then to Christie Falls on Bush Creek and its magnificent waterfalls.
 This hike is rated intermediate because there are two steep uphills, approximately 120 meters (approx 400 ft).
-The first uphill is up to the mine on a forest trail with somebody maneuvering over downed trees and muddy puddles.
+The first uphill is up to the mine on a forest trail with some maneuvering over downed trees and muddy puddles.
 The mine is known to locals as the Thistle mine.
 Retracing our steps back to the main logging road, we then continue down the road to Bush Creek.
 Here is the second of the steep uphills.
 Though strenuous, the effort is worth it!
 At the top are spectacular twin waterfalls.
-At the first of these, the trail crosses the stream about 20 feet from the waterfall and continues over to the next waterfall.
+At the first falls, the trail crosses the creek and continues over to the next waterfall.
 These beauties flow their best in Spring and Fall when the water levels are high!

 A Clif bar and 500mL water bottle are included.